Ethnic cleansing of Georgians in Abkhazia: Abkhazia conflict

 majority was to be required to pass "important legislation" to ensure that key decisions would not be taken without approval from both Abkhaz and Georgian deputies and each side would hold veto power in principle.
 The elections to the Abkhazian Supreme Soviet were held in September and October 1991.
 However, the power-sharing agreement soon proved to be unsustainable and broke down.

 Ethnic Abkhaz Vladislav Ardzinba was elected Chairman of the Supreme Soviet of Abkhazia.
 Ardzinba, who was a charismatic but excitable figure popular among the Abkhaz, was believed by Georgians to have helped to instigate the violence of July 1989.
 Ardzinba managed to consolidate his power relatively quickly and reneged on pre-election promises to increase the representation of Georgians in Abkhazia's autonomous structures; since then, Ardzinba tried to rule Abkhazia relatively single-handedly, but avoided, for the time being, overt conflict with the central authorities in Tbilisi.
 However, Ardzinba created the Abkhazian National Guard which was mono-ethnically Abkhaz, and initiated a practice of replacing ethnic Georgians in leading positions with Abkhaz.
 On 24 June 1992, the Abkhaz armed formations attacked the building of Abkhazian Ministry of Internal Affairs, beat up and forcibly removed ethnic Georgian minister Givi Lominadze from office, replacing him with ethnic Abkhaz Alexander Ankvab, without the consent of Georgian deputies.
 After this, on 30 June, Georgian deputies of the Supreme Soviet organized a walk-out and began boycotting the Soviet.

 The political situation in Abkhazia changed into a military confrontation between the Georgian government and Abkhaz separatists.
 The fighting escalated as Georgian Interior and Defence Ministry forces, along with police units, took Sukhumi and came near the city of Gudauta.
 The ethnically based policies initiated by the Georgians in Sukhumi simultaneously created refugees and a core of fighters determined to regain lost homes.
-However, as the war progressed, the Abkhaz separatists carried out similar policies of violent displacement of ethnic Georgians in greater proportions, which saw 250,000 people forcefully evicted from their homes.
-Using aid allegedly provided by Russia, the separatists managed to re-arm and organize militants from the North Caucasus.
-According to political analyst Georgy Mirsky, the Russian military base in Gudauta was, "supplying the Abkhazian side with weapons and ammunition."
-Furthermore, he adds that "no direct proof of this has ever been offered, but it would be more naïve to believe that the tanks, rockets, howitzers, pieces of ordnance, and other heavy weapons that the anti-Georgian coalition forces were increasingly using in their war had been captured from the enemy."
+While both sides have committed violations of human rights and humanitarian law resulting in displacement, only the Abkhaz side has been singled out as responsible for a deliberate, as opposed to consequential, displacement "carried out as a military, strategic and political objective in its".
+Specifically, the goal was to reduce the Georgian population of Abkhazia, which constituted 47% before the war but only 0% in its immediate aftermath.
+250,000 Georgians became victims of the mass ethnic cleansing.